new-vera-field/java-api-goat/README.md

 # java-api-goat

-A simple Java Spring Boot REST App with Vulnerabilities.mmmmm
+A simple Java Spring Boot REST App with Vulnerabilit